goelayush89/colossus-cli/README.md

 implement the interface in `internal/inference/engine.go`.

 ## Compatibility

-Colossus aims to be a drop-in replacement for Ollama.
-It supports:

 - ✅ Chat completions API
 - ✅ Text generation API
 - ✅ Model management API